Thinkmill/graphql-ts/.changeset/afraid-geckos-bow.md

 "@graphql-ts/schema": major
 ---

-The following types are now deprecated and have replacements as follows:
+The following types have been replaced as follows:

 - `ObjectType` -> `GObjectType`
 - `EnumType` -> `GEnumType`